janneandrea16/wdd-portfolio/README.md

 # wdd-portfolio
-This is WDD 330 portafolio of work
+This is WDD 330 portfolio of work